The Quick-Start Guide to Pet Insurance

 Pet Insurance 101

 Monthly Premium - This is going to be how much you pay on a month to month basis.
 You can pay monthly or annually depending on the company you choose.
+The older your pet, the more your monthly insurance premium will cost.
+This is the same as with human insurance.

 Deductible - Your deductible is the amount of money you must pay before the insurance company starts sharing in the costs of your pets’ coverage.
+Be sure to understand your out of pocket costs, which include deductibles, before signing up with a particular pet insurance company.

 Reimbursements - Unlike health insurance for pet parents that have what is called “Co-Insurance,” pet insurance has “Reimbursements.”
 This is because some Vets may require you to pay everything up front instead of going through the insurance company to get the difference.